kwkou/815/articles/media-services-protect-with-aes128.md

 		            Uri keyAcquisitionUri = key.GetKeyDeliveryUrl(ContentKeyDeliveryType.BaselineHttp);

 		            string envelopeEncryptionIV = Convert.ToBase64String(GetRandomBuffer(16));

+		            // When configuring delivery policy, you can choose to associate it
+		            // with a key acquisition URL that has a KID appended or
+		            // or a key acquisition URL that does not have a KID appended
+		            // in which case a content key can be reused.

+		            // EnvelopeKeyAcquisitionUrl:  contains a key ID in the key URL.
+		            // EnvelopeBaseKeyAcquisitionUrl:  the URL does not contains a key ID

 		            // The following policy configuration specifies:
 		            // key url that will have KID=<Guid> appended to the envelope and
 		            // the Initialization Vector (IV) to use for the envelope encryption.

 		            Dictionary<AssetDeliveryPolicyConfigurationKey, string> assetDeliveryPolicyConfiguration =
 		                new Dictionary<AssetDeliveryPolicyConfigurationKey, string>
 		            {